mantisbt-plugins/Reminder/doc/README.txt

 // Ignore reminders for issues with no Due date set reminder_ignore_unset = ON

+// Ignore reminders for issues with Due dates in the past reminder_ign_past = ON
+// only valid for the mail function, downloads will always have duedates that have gone by

 // Create overview per handler reminder_handler = ON